Cricket Times

 The Lyndene sits proudly at the heart of the famous Lancashire seaside resort.

-Its nightly entertainment every day of the year is another major part of its continuing success.
+Its nightly entertainment every day of the year is another major part of its ongoing success.

 Buy Jimmy’s autobiography!